 Yorks

-The Royal Artillery enlistment registers, and 'Tracer Cards' indicate that Gunner Bruce Lee enlisted in the Territorial Army of the British Army on 1 May 1939, on which date he was posted to the Royal Garrison Artillery of the Royal Regiment of Artillery, being allocated the unique Army Number 1435975, from the block of 1400001-1842000 army numbers that had been allocated to the Royal Garrison Artillery in 1920.
-His extant 'Tracer Card' shows that he was posted to the 210th Heavy Anti-Aircraft Training Regiment, Royal Regiment of Artillery.
-Bruce survived the Second World, during which he served overseas on active service in the Burma Campaign with the 14th Army.
-He later transferred to the Army Reserve on, 7 July 1946
+The Royal Artillery enlistment registers, and 'Tracer Cards' indicate that Bruce Lee attested for the British Army in 1938, with date of enlistment recorded as 1 May 1939, on which date he was posted to the Royal Garrison Artillery of the Royal Regiment of Artillery, being allocated the unique Army Number 1467500, from the block of 1400001-1842000 of army numbers that had been allocated to the Royal Garrison Artillery in 1920.
+His extant 'Tracer Card' shows that on enlistment he was posted to the 210th Heavy Anti-Aircraft Training Regiment, Royal Regiment of Artillery.
+Prior to embarking for overseas service, Bruce married Jenny Gledhill at Lower Agbrigg, Yorkshire, England, sometime during the third quarter of 1941.
+Bruce survived the Second World War and later transferred to the Army Reserve on, 7 July 1946

 Condition: GVF